ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 ## Introduction

 Hey everyone.
-My name is Ian Howell and I am a software engineer working for Microsoft.
-Before I get started with the talk, I would just like to extend a big thank you to everyone here who is involved with this, SLU's first annual Hackathon; the organizers, the mentors, the judges, the speakers, and of course, those of you who are participating.
+My name is Ian Howell and I'm a software engineer working for Microsoft.
+Before I get started with the talk, I would just like to extend a thank you to everyone here who is involved with HackSLU; the organizers, the mentors, the judges, the speakers, and of course, those of you who are participating.

 A growth mindset leads to a desire to learn and therefore a tendency to embrace challenges, persist in the face of setbacks, see failure as essential to